supermedium/moonrider/README.md

 ## Development

-Have Node (< v12, recommended v11) and npm installed.
+Have Node (recommend v14.15.4) and npm installed.

 ```
-npm install
+yarn install
-npm run start
+yarn start
 ```

 Then head to `localhost:3000` in your browser.
+SSL might be needed ot test on a headset, in that case try ngrok or localhost.run

 ### Remixing and Forking